Tullverket

 Swedish Customs receives the declaration and validates the content.
 The declaration is assigned an MRN.

-The 90 day countdown begins.
+The 90 day temporary storage period now begins.

 A declaration or notification is made by a declarant to place goods under another stage of the customs procedure, such as customs procedures (import, customs warehouse, transit, etc.) or re-export.

-Swedish Customs receives the declaration or notification and processes the transaction.
+Processes the declaration or presentation notification Swedish Customs receives the declaration or notification and processes the transaction.

-The holder of authorisation receives an approval for removal and may release the goods.
-The temporary storage procedure ends.
+The holder of the authorisation receives a permit for removal and the goods are no longer in temporary storage.
+The holder of the authorisation may now release the goods.